Alectus/AVR-MicroController-Examples/README.md

 # AVR-MicroController-Examples

-The examples are taken from Circuit Digest:
+The examples are mostly taken from Circuit Digest

 https://circuitdigest.com/avr-microcontroller-projects?page=4